kknani24/medicure-ai-/README.md

 ## Introduction

 MediCure-AI revolutionizes medical imaging with AI-powered diagnostic precision.
-Our system combines state-of-the-art YOLO object detection models with Google's Gemini AI to provide comprehensive analysis of medical scans including CT, MRI, X-ray, and ultrasound images.
+Our system combines state-of-the-art fine tuned  YOLO Nano segmentation model with Google's Gemini AI to provide comprehensive analysis of medical scans including CT, MRI, X-ray, and ultrasound images.
 The platform is designed to assist healthcare professionals in making faster, more accurate diagnoses while generating detailed PDF reports for clinical documentation.

 ## Features